cosmos/ibc/papers/2020-05/src/channels.md

 The IBC handler performs the following steps in order:

-- Checks that the channel & connection are open to acknowledge packets
+- Checks that the channel and connection are open to acknowledge packets
 - Checks that the calling module owns the sending port
-- Checks that the packet metadata matches the channel & connection information
+- Checks that the packet metadata matches the channel and connection information
 - Checks that the packet was actually sent on this channel
 - Checks that the packet sequence is the next sequence the channel end expects to acknowledge (for ordered channels)
 - Checks the inclusion proof of the packet acknowledgement data in the receiving chain's state
-- Deletes the packet commitment (cleaning up state & preventing replay)
+- Deletes the packet commitment (cleaning up state and preventing replay)
 - Increments the next acknowledgement sequence (for ordered channels)

 \vspace{3mm}